Agile Archetype Quiz · Free

 A Product-first profile usually asks better questions about customer impact and prioritization.
 A Systems-first profile sees recurring patterns and improves decision boundaries.
 A Quality-first profile protects engineering health and long-term reliability.
 None of these are inherently better than others.
 Teams perform best when they understand which strength is leading a decision, and which blind spot needs a counterweight.

 Use this archetype result as a working compass, not as a fixed identity.
 Re-run the quiz after a few sprints and compare how your pattern shifts under different pressures.
 You can also compare results with teammates to spot capability gaps quickly.
-That makes retrospectives more concrete and turns broad opinions into actionable experiments.

 FAQ